Cost-Saving Ideas: Justice Court Consolidation in Villages and Towns

 When a single town court is established, each town will retain their respective fine revenues.

-If your town is considering consolidating justice court offices, OSC may be able to help you assess the costs and benefits by providing revenue and expenditure data.
+If your town is considering consolidating justice court offices, our office may be able to help you assess the costs and benefits by providing revenue and expenditure data.

 Town Justice Court Consolidation Process:

 These groups can provide assistance to citizens and local governments interested in justice court consolidation.

 Office of Court Administration

 Phone: (800) 268-7869

 New York State Magistrates Association